wpmetabox/docsv2/docs/tutorials/create-notification-custom-html-field.md

 This text is the content of the notification which we will show for users in the next step.

-Note that I set the classes for this text as _&lt;div class="alert alert-info"&gt;_.
+Note that I set the classes for this text as `<div class="alert alert-info">`.
 We’ll use these classes for styling later.

 After creating all the subfields, move to the **Advanced** tab of the **Group** field to set conditional logic for it as below: